mchraflir/mchraflir/README.md

 - 👋 Hi, I’m Muchammad Rafli Riyana // @mchraflir
-- 🎓 Currently in my final year as Information System Student @ ITS
+- 🎓 I'm an Information System Freshgraduate from ITS
-- 👀 I’m interested in Data Science & Analytics
+- 👀 Interested in Data Science & Analytics
-- 🌱 I’m currently learning Natural Language Processing
+- 🌱 Currently learning Natural Language Processing
-- 💞️ I’m looking to collaborate on Data Science & Analytics Projects
+- 💞️ Looking to collaborate on Data Science & Analytics Projects
 - 📫 You can reach me by mail at raflimuchammadid@gmail.com

 ✨ Defying Gravity ✨